gilaniasher/reddit-clone/README.md

 - Apollo Client (GraphQL client, state management)

 ## Backend
-- Go server
+- Go server (GraphQL interface using the gqlgen framework)
-- Implements a GraphQL interface using the gqlgen framework
+- DynamoDB using the Serverless Framework
-- DynamoDB using Serverless Framework
+- Amazon Cognito for user authentication

 ## Running Locally
 I wrote a script, `run-local.sh`, which starts the React app, Go server, and DynamoDB instance.
 The script only runs on Ubuntu since it uses Gnome terminals.